-Placement schools are located across rural North Yorkshire, the spa town of Harrogate, West Yorkshire and the vibrant city of Bradford, which is currently experiencing a resurgence and influx of investment.
+Placement schools, for both Primary and Secondary, are located across rural North Yorkshire, the spa town of Harrogate, West Yorkshire and the vibrant city of Bradford, which is currently experiencing a resurgence and influx of investment.

 Personalisation is at the heart of our programmes.
-The Subject/Phase Lead stays with the trainee throughout the year.
-Mentors are specialists who support each trainee through the day to day issues and opportunities that every new teacher faces in the classroom.
+The Subject Leads (Secondary) and Lead Mentor (Primary) stay with the trainee throughout the year and offer a key point of continuing support.
+Mentors are specialists who support each trainee through the day-to-day issues and opportunities that every new teacher faces in the classroom.

 Northern Lights SCITT will develop thinking, reflective, and brave teachers who will place the welfare and progress of their students at the centre of their practice.
 Trainees who successfully complete the course will be recommended for the award of Qualified Teacher Status (QTS).
 As an integral part of the course, trainees will study Masters’ level modules which will lead to a PGCE and 60 Masters credits.